DavidF-Glich/The-Turbulent-Waters/README.md

 Dev Principle:
 1. Add Powerful Ai strategies > Mars equipments > Mars manpower > Mars Divisions > Hidden Buffs
 2. Develop it as an individual mod, NOT a submod.
 We'll try to fit it into a TFR submod again when a near-official version is ready.
 However, don't expect a success from such adaptations since too much modifications exist between TTW and TFR.
+3. Make sth. new.
+Don't just stay in the TFR framework.
+Embrace GUIs.

 Powerful tools recommended (possibly required) for developers:
 Draw.io - Content Designer